-PVC, latex and polyurethane etc. are coated onto textiles to create goods with new properties or features.
-Ink, paint, and lacquer are other examples of coatings or dried films.
-Regardless of their nature, most coatings are susceptible to bacterial and fungal growth.
+PVC, latex, polyurethane, ink, paint, lacquer, powder coatings, etc. are coated onto hard surfaces or textiles to create goods with new properties or features.
+Regardless of their nature, most coatings are susceptible to bacterial, fungal and/or algal growth.

 Microbial attack affects these coatings by producing bacterial or musty fungal odours, staining and/or loss of inherent properties.
 This leads to a reduced lifespan of the product.
 Antimicrobial coatings add value and functionality to finished products by reducing odours, staining and by extending product life.